juliswer/Cursos/README.md

 # Cursos
-This a repository where I have all the courses that I have done
+This a repository where I have all the courses that I have done.